aaditya1111/Emotion-Classification-MachineLearning/README.md

 pulse-classification-svm
 ========================
-A simple classifier that takes in age and pulse rate as features and classifies the emotion using an [Support Vector Machine](https://en.wikipedia.org/wiki/Support_vector_machine) classifier.
+A simple classifier that takes in age and pulse rate as features and classifies the emotion using a [Support Vector Machine](https://en.wikipedia.org/wiki/Support_vector_machine) classifier.
 Training data is present under ```assets/training_data/datasets.txt```

 Introduction
 -------